mosip/mosip-infra/deployment/developer/README.md

 * For local run all ports have to be different.
 Hence, the kernel services are run on ports 81xx.
 * HTTPS connections have been changed to HTTP connection in code.
 * Detailed logs have been redirected by changing code (path was hardcoded).
-* Digital signature has been disabled in `registration-processor.properties`.
-Enable it later.
-`registration.processor.signature.isEnabled=false`
 * Following change has been made in the `mosip-platform` code in `ConnectionUtils.java` to make HDFS work in single node docker mode:
 `configuration.set("dfs.client.use.datanode.hostname", "false");`
 * Since we are not using Kubernetes cluster here, hazelcast_secure.xml is identical to hazelcast_dmz.xml.